DynamiteAI/dynamite-nsm/README.md

 ## Dynamite Network Security Monitor

-Dynamite-NSM is an open-source network monitor and log-management solution with an emphasis on *very* fast deployment and intuitive management.
+Dynamite-NSM is an open-source network security monitor and log-management solution with an emphasis on *very* fast deployment and intuitive management.

 Dynamite-NSM is offered as standalone commandline utility implemented in pure Python.